qgis/QGIS-Website/content/downloadwindows.md

 ---
 type: "page"
-title: "Your copy of QGIS Desktop is ready for download!"
-subtitle: ""
+title: "Download"
+subtitle: "QGIS Desktop for Windows"
 draft: false
 heroImage: "/img/banners/banner4.png"
 ---

-**QGIS Desktop for Windows**

-Download and Download and donate buttons
+Download and Download and Donate buttons

 This is the all-in-one stable release installer.
 The software you receive with the free download link and the download and donate link is identical.
 For other Windows installer variants see here.